claudantus/RomanAPI/README.md

 Provision servers or serverless resources to host your API.
 Configure networking, firewalls, load balancers, and other necessary infrastructure components to ensure high availability and security.

-## Deploying the API and CI/CD
+## Deployment: CI/CD

-Implement a deployment pipeline (CI/CD) to automate deployment.
-Currently, a simple CI pipeline runs unit tests and integration tests, but deployment needs to be set up.
+To achieve production readiness, it's crucial to establish a robust deployment pipeline (CI/CD) that automates the deployment process.
+Currently, the CI pipeline primarily focuses on running unit tests and integration tests.
+In a productive environment there's a need to extend it to include deployment procedures.
+The steps consist of
+- Expanding the existing CI/CD pipeline to incorporate deployment automation.
+- Set up multiple environments like Development, Staging, and Production.
+Each environment serves a distinct purpose, facilitating proper testing, validation, and deployment of changes.
+-  Implement a mechanism to manage environment configurations effectively.
+This involves maintaining separate configuration files or using environment variables to customize settings for each environment.

 ## Configuring DNS